spicata/spicata-and-11ty/notes/Indigenous Dreaming.md

 - English is not great at representing Aboriginal culture [^2]
 ## Aboriginal Spirituality
 ### Animism
+: (noun) the attribution of souls to inanimate objects

-Aboriginal Spirituality is animistic, meaning that there are intangible spirits that affect the course of nature
+Aboriginal spirituality is animistic, which entails the attribution of spirits to nature, that can affect the course of it.
+This puts humans, nature, and animals on equal footing, thus respect is formed.

-- Nothing is inanimate
-- Human = nature = animals
-	- Respect
-- Respect for spirits creates gain
-	- Rain, hunting, eg
-- Disrespect causes loss [^1]
+Respect for the spirits creates gain for society, such that it may bring about rain or aid in hunting.
+Additionally, disrespect causes loss; an unbountiful harvest, an unfruitful hunt.

 ---
-- Pre-industrial communities have to take care of the environment
-	- *Not that they can do much to it though*
-- Animals and plants are living, breathing things; not resources to be used.
+Since Aboriginal communities were pre-industrial, the needed to take care of the environment, and treat animals and plants as living, breathing things; not resources to be used.
-- Everything is connected
-	- For the community [^2]
+### The Law
+*The Law*, also known as *The Lore* or *Aboriginal Customary Law* is a social contract that Aboriginal societies live by.
+These include things that people must or must not do, and, unlike European societies with their court structures, it is decided upon by the Elders of a community.
 ### Cosmogony

 - How the Earth came to be
 	- Explored in 'Dreamtime'
 		- Many deities (part human (mind), part animal (body), part supernatural (powers)) form the Universe
 - Interactions between deities (spirits?) made the Earth the way it is
 - Everything is made for a reason [^1]
 #### What is the Dreaming
+The Dreaming, or the Dreamtime, is the Aboriginal's understanding of the world and its creation.
+It goes:
-- In the beginning, the world was very "mixed up", very different to what it is now.
-- Ancestor (anthropomorphs) brought the world into order (from chaos)
+> In the beginning, the world was very "mixed up", very different to what it is now, however, grand ancestor — anthropomorphs — brought the world into order.
+Geographical features, animals, and humans, are all descendants of these ancestors

-- They made life:
-	- Geographical features, animals, and humans, are all descendants of these ancestors [^2]
+Thus totemism and animism are born.
 ### Earthly
 - It is sustainable, strict social contracts for life
 	- Respect of kin, of land, and for spirits